-- 1. Institutional Component (Originating Site) - When services are provided via telemedicine to a member located at an Article 28 originating site (outpatient department/clinic, emergency room), the originating site may bill only CPT code "Q3014" (telehealth originating-site facility fee) through APGs to recoup administrative expenses associated with the telemedicine encounter. - When a separate and distinct medical service, unrelated to the telemedicine encounter, is provided by a qualified practitioner at the originating site, the originating site may bill for the medical service provided in addition to "Q3014".
+- 1. Institutional Component (Originating Site) - When services are provided via telemedicine to a member located at an Article 28 originating site (outpatient department/clinic, emergency room), the originating site may bill only CPT code "Q3014" (telehealth originating-site facility fee) through APGs to recoup administrative expenses associated with the telemedicine encounter. - 2.
+When a separate and distinct medical service, unrelated to the telemedicine encounter, is provided by a qualified practitioner at the originating site, the originating site may bill for the medical service provided in addition to "Q3014".
 The CPT code billed for the separate and distinct service must be appended with the "25" modifier. - 2.
 Practitioner (Professional) Component (Originating Site) - 1.
-When the originating site is an Article 28 hospital (outpatient department/clinic, emergency room) and a physician is onsite assisting or attending to the member during a telemedicine encounter, a physician claim cannot be billed to Medicaid. - 2.
-When a separate and distinct medical service, unrelated to the reason for the telemedicine encounter, is provided by a physician at the originating site, the physician may bill for the medical service provided.
+When the originating site is an Article 28 hospital (outpatient department/clinic, emergency room) or Article 28 D&TC and a physician is onsite assisting or attending to the member during a telemedicine encounter, a physician claim cannot be billed to Medicaid.

+2. When a separate and distinct medical service, unrelated to the reason for the telemedicine encounter, is provided by a physician at the originating site including Article 28 hospitals or D&TCs, the physician, nurse practitioner, physician assistant, or midwife may bill for the medical service provided.
 The CPT code billed for the separate and distinct service must be appended with the "25" modifier.
-The professional component for all practitioner types, other than physicians, is included in the APG payment to the originating facility.